querkmachine/beeps.website/src/blog/2024-03-06-the-changelog-dark-mode-redesign-building-utopia.md

 - CSS specificity gets messy because styles in a prose block have a higher specificity than anything else.
 - You end up needing to write more complex selectors to overrule the ones inside of prose blocks.
 - There are times when you _do_ want to use a class directly, rather than the assumptions made by the prose class, so you need to compensate for those.
-- And don't get me started on having components embedded within prose and the mess that can cause.
+- Components embedded within prose can get royally messed up.

-I got frustrated enough at this state of affairs that I decided to try and sack off the prose class entirely by [modifying my Markdown processor](https://github.com/querkmachine/beeps.website/pull/55) to add classes directly to the appropriate elements—no prose wrapper required.
+I got frustrated enough at this state of affairs that I decided to try and sack off the prose class entirely by [modifying my Markdown processor](https://github.com/querkmachine/beeps.website/pull/55) to add classes directly to the appropriate elements, no prose wrapper required.

 I didn't succeed at removing it entirely.
 Lots of older blog posts here are written in HTML rather than Markdown.
 Likewise, some other generated content, like the comments imported from the Fediverse, are provided as HTML in the API, not Markdown.